Malmö

 A close up of a book, with the design of the billboard by People Who Stutter Create.
 It is green-blue with black typography.

-The bookmark coincidentally aligns with the colours of Making Waves: A Stuttering Pride Flag.
+The bookmark of the catalogue coincidentally aligns with the colours of Making Waves: A Stuttering Pride Flag.
 March 2024.

 artwork description